rcmjr/wyndsor/README.md

 The system is scalable in that you can modify, remove or add to all of the above to accommodate your project scope.

 **Media Sizes & Expressions**
 <br>By default, wyndsor's media sizes are based on the method outlined in this article by <a href="https://medium.freecodecamp.org/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862">Medium's FreeCodeCamp</a>.

-*They can be found in Tools > A-Auto-Code > _brkpoints.scss*
+They can be found in `/Tools/_toolbox`.

 Sizes:
 ```